 Feathered Rainbow Star

-There is a free PDF file you can download and print to practice quilting around this Feathered Star.
+There was a free PDF file you can download and print to practice quilting around this Feathered Star.
 The file has a dark purple background which is beautiful but…..I didn’t want to use that much ink in my printer.
 Marjorie from Marjorie’s Busy Corner printed out the actual piece if you want to take a peek.

 I love manipulating photos in Photoshop so…..that is what I did and then used a gradient to get the rainbow effect.
 I printed it on a creme Colorfast Inkjet Fabric sheet by June Tailor that….gulp I’ve had for about 4 years.
 The sheet has a special sizing on it that makes it very stiff.
 I am going to print another feather star in a different gradient but this time I am going to use a piece of batik and freezer paper.